Optimization of conveyance of quantum particles by moving potential well: Model and method

-For the constant-velocity case ($x_0(t)= ct$), since $\ddot{x}_0=0$ and $\dot{x}_0=c$ is constant, only a constant energy shift appears.
-For the constant-acceleration case ($x_0(t)= at^2/2$), $\ddot{x}_0$ is constant, and the system is regarded to be equivalent to a system with additional potential and thus $max$ is added to the potential energy.
+For the constant-velocity case [$x_0(t)= ct$], $\ddot{x}_0=0$, and $\dot{x}_0=c$ is constant, and only a constant energy shift appears.
+For the constant-acceleration case [$x_0(t)= at^2/2$], $\ddot{x}_0$ is constant, and the system is equivalent to a system with additional potential $max$ added to the potential energy.
 If $x_0(t)$ has higher-order dependence on $t$, the potential in Eq.~\eqref{SDG-eq} is still $t$ dependent.